nickwiight/IntroToRubyExercises/README.md

 All Basics exercises were completed on January 26th, 2024.

 The Variables exercises were started and completed on January 27th, 2024.

+The Method exercises were started and completed on January 27th, 2024.